 A segment of our engineering team is responsible for product specifications based on customer requirements and participates in quality assurance activities.
 They also have primary responsibility for applied and production engineering.

-For 2020 and 2019, our engineering and development expenses were approximately \$7.9 million and \$9.8 million, respectively.
-The decrease was primarily attributed to the elimination or reduction of outside engineering resources, and the completion of portions of our new product development initiatives.
+For 2021 and 2020, our engineering and development expenses were approximately \$8.1 million and \$7.9 million, respectively.
+The increase was primarily attributed to engineering staff expenses, which are focused on new BKR product development initiatives.

 Intellectual Property